The K\"unneth theorem for the Fukaya algebra of a product of Lagrangians: Smooth correspondences

 So we conclude . \end{proof} \begin{prop} Consider maps $f:M\lto M_1$ and $g:M_1\lto N$ such that $\pi=g\circ f$ is a submersion.
 If $\dim M_1<\dim M$, then $\pi_*(f^*\a)=0$ for $\a\in\Omega^*_c(M_1)$. \end{prop} \begin{proof} Locally we can find coordinates $(t_1,\ldots,t_k,x_1,\ldots,x_n)$ in $M$, $(s_1,\ldots,s_l,x_1,\ldots,x_n)$ in $M_1$ such that $(x_1,\ldots,x_n)$ are coordinates in $N$.
 Moreover $g(s_1,\ldots,s_l,x_1,\ldots,x_n)=(x_1,\ldots,x_n)$ and $f(t_1,\ldots,t_k,x_1,\ldots,x_n)=(f_1,\ldots,f_l,x_1,\ldots,x_n)$ for some local functions on $M$ $f_1,\ldots,f_l$.
 By assumption $l<k$, therefore in these coordinates $f^*\a$ does not have a summand involving $dt_1\wedge \ldots \wedge dt_k$.
 Then by definition $\pi_*(f^*\a)=0$. \end{proof}

 \begin{rmk} The previous proposition has a generalization that will be useful later.
-Suppose that $f$ is not assumed to be smooth and there are smooth maps $u$ and $v$ such that $u=v \circ f$.
+Suppose that $f$ is a continuous map that is smooth only on an open, dense subset of $M$ and there are smooth maps $u$ and $v$ such that $u=v \circ f$.
 Then $\pi_*(u^*\beta)=0$.
-This happens since in this situation, we can still find local coordinates of the same type, just now the functions $f_1, \ldots,f_l$ are not necessarily smooth.
-And as in the proof, in these coordinates $u^*\beta$ does not have a summand involving $dt_1\wedge \ldots \wedge dt_k$. \end{rmk}
+This happens since we can carry out the above argument in the open, dense subset where $f$ is smooth to conclude that $u^*\beta$ does not have a summand involving $dt_1\wedge \ldots \wedge dt_k$, on this subset.
+Continuity then implies this holds everywhere in $M$. \end{rmk}

 We need one additional property of fiber integration. \begin{prop} Let $M$ and $N$ be smooth oriented manifolds and let $\pi:M^{n+k}\lto N^n$ be a submersion.
 If $\partial N=\emptyset$, then

 If $\partial N \neq \emptyset$, then we take the decomposition $\partial M=\partial ^+ M\cup\partial ^- M$ where $\partial ^-M=\pi^{-1}(\partial N)$.
 We have the following